simplic/yoktorm/README.md

 # About the contributor and creator

-The project is initialy created by [SIMPLIC GmbH](https://simplic.biz) and is heavily used in all SIMPLIC products.
+The project is initially created by [SIMPLIC GmbH](https://simplic.biz) and is heavily used in all SIMPLIC products.